 NXT ratings/viewership for this week

-Tuesday’s live post-Takeover edition of WWE NXT on the USA Network drew 805,000 viewers on the USA Network, according to Nielsen via Showbuzz Daily.
+Tuesday’s live edition of WWE NXT on the USA Network drew 841,000 viewers on the USA Network, according to Nielsen via Showbuzz Daily.

-NXT tied for #8 on the Cable Top 150 this week with a 0.22 rating in the 18-49 key demographic.
-This is in line with last week’s final Wednesday show, which ranked #11 with a 0.22 rating in the key demo.
+NXT ranked #27 on the Cable Top 150 this week with a 0.23 rating in the 18-49 key demographic.
+This ranking is way down but the rating is up 4.6% from last week’s first Tuesday show, which ranked #8 with a 0.22 rating in the key demo.
+Cable was dominated last night by news coverage of the Derek Chauvin verdict.
+NXT ranked #7 among non-news shows last night.

-This week’s NXT show ranked #60 in viewership, tying with Assembly Required and the 9am airing of CNN Newsroom.
-This is down from last week’s #59 ranking.
+NXT ranked #68 in viewership this week, tying with the 12am airing of CNN Newsroom.
+This is down from last week’s #60 ranking, which was also tied with a 9am airing of CNN Newsroom and Assembly Required.

-This is NXT’s biggest audience since October 28, which was the Halloween Havoc show that drew 876,000 viewers with a 0.25 rating in the 18-49 demographic.
-This week’s show tied with last week’s show for NXT’s biggest key demo rating since Halloween Havoc.
+This week’s NXT episode drew the best audience and the best 18-49 key demographic rating since the Halloween Havoc episode on October 28, which drew 876,000 viewers with a 0.25 rating in the key demo, up against AEW Dynamite.

+Tuesday’s NXT viewership is up 4.5% from last week, while the key demo rating is up 4.6% from last week’s show, which was the first NXT episode to air on Tuesday night.

-Curse of Oak Island on History topped the night in the 18-49 demographic on the Cable Top 150 with a 0.44 rating, drawing 2.786 million viewers.
-Tucker Carlson Tonight on FOX News topped the night in viewership with 2.943 million viewers, tying for #8 on the Cable Top 150 with a 0.22 rating in the key demo, with NXT, the Clippers vs. Pacers NBA game on TNT, and CNN Tonight at 10pm.
+As mentioned earlier, cable was dominated by coverage of the Chauvin verdict last night.
+The 5pm airing of Situation Room on CNN topped the night in the 18-49 demographic on the Cable Top 150 with a 1.10 rating.
+The Situation Room 5pm airing also topped the night for cable in viewership with 4.689 million viewers.

-NCIS on CBS topped the night on network TV in viewership with an average of 5.558 million viewers.
-This Is Us on NBC took the #1 spot in the 18-49 demographic with a 0.79 rating.
+NCIS on CBS topped the night on network TV in viewership with an average of 6.397 million viewers.
+Young Rock on NBC and The Resident on FOX tied for the #1 spot in the 18-49 demographic with a 0.54 rating.

 January 6 Episode: 641,000 viewers with a 0.16 rating in the 18-49 demographic (New Year’s Evil episode)